-In general, titanium alloys are used to produce a wide range of industrial components, including blades, fasteners, rings, discs, hubs and vessels.
+In general, titanium alloys are used in additive manufacturing to produce a wide range of industrial components, including blades, fasteners, rings, discs, hubs and vessels.
 Titanium alloys are also used to produce high-performance race engine parts like gearboxes and connecting rods.
 Like cobalt chrome, titanium’s biocompatibility makes the metal a viable option for medical applications, particularly when direct metal contact with tissue or bone is a necessity.

-Stainless steel exhibits a number of mechanical properties favored in a variety of automotive, industrial, food processing and medical applications, including hardness, tensile strength, formability and impact resistance.
+Stainless steel used in additive manufacturing exhibits a number of mechanical properties favored in a variety of automotive, industrial, food processing and medical applications, including hardness, tensile strength, formability and impact resistance.
 EBM technology uses powdered stainless steel to produce dense, super-strong, waterproof parts for extreme environments like jet engines, rockets and even nuclear facilities.
 For example, in 2016, a feasibility study explored the viability of using low-carbon stainless steel in EBM machines to produce nuclear pressure vessels.
 The 316L steel was selected because it is weldable, corrosion-resistant and extremely strong.

 Aluminum is sintered in the Direct Metal Laser Sintering (DMLS) process or melted in the Selective Laser Melting (SLM) process.
 Fine detail down to 25 microns and wall thicknesses of as little as 50 microns are possible when aluminum is used.
 Parts typically have a textured, matte surface which distinguishes them from traditional milled aluminum parts.
 Due to its low weight, 3D-printed aluminum is used for automotive and racing parts.

-Lightweight aluminum alloys are traditionally used in many industrial, aerospace and automotive applications.
+Lightweight aluminum alloys for additive manufacturing are traditionally used in many industrial, aerospace and automotive applications.
 They possess high strength-to-weight ratios, and they also demonstrate good resistance to metal fatigue and corrosion.
 One key advantage of aluminum alloy powders is that they typically offer better build rates than other metal powders used in PDF processes.

 Due to the geometrically complex structures possible with additive manufacturing, further weight reduction is often possible with little or no compromise in strength and overall performance.
 Aluminum alloys possessing fine-grained microstructures with grains roughly equal in size are typically as strong as their wrought counterparts.
 Excellent fusion characteristics make aluminum alloys particularly well-suited for use in 3D printing.

-It is possible to sinter powdered gold, silver, platinum and palladium in DMLS machines.
+It is possible to sinter powdered gold, silver, platinum and palladium for additive manufacturing in DMLM machines.
 Extremely fine metal powder is partially melted to create jewelry.
 At the conclusion of the process, the object is removed from the remaining metal powder, akin to an archaeological dig.
 Unique and beautiful pieces of jewelry feature interlocking or interwoven designs only possible with additive manufacturing.
 Forbes profiled a jeweler creating one-of-a-kind items with six-figure valuations, customized to customer preferences.
 To commemorate a Parisian honeymoon, one client requested and received a charm featuring a 3D-printed Eiffel Tower perched atop a pearl.

 Cobalt Chrome Alloys